 Study Guide for BEI General Tests (PDF)

-The BEI Study Guide contains a TEP sample test, which will assist you in understanding the format of the examination.
+The BEI Study Guide contains a TEP sample test that will assist you in understanding the format of the examination.
 We recommend vocabulary building exercises and SAT/GRE prep courses and books.
 A few suggestions are:

 After I take a BEI test, when can I expect the results?

-Written test results (TEP, TSP, Court Written test) are sent via email approximately 30 days after the test was taken.
+Written test results (e.g. TEP, TSP and Court Written test) are emailed about 30 days after the test date.

-Performance test results are sent via email approximately 90 days after the test was taken.
+Performance test results are emailed about 90 days after the test date.

 If I fail a test, how long must I wait before I can retest?

-Do you recommend that the test-taker have some kind of college degree in order to pass the TEP?
-Or is “an average high school kid” expected to pass the TEP?
+Do you need a college degree to pass the TEP?
+Could an average high school student pass the TEP?

-We do recommend intensive language study and practice to pass the TEP (see Candidate Study Guide).
-We have found that individuals with and without a university degree can pass interpreter certification examinations if they possess the required language and interpreting proficiency.
+We do recommend intensive language study and practice to pass the TEP (see Candidate Study Guide [PDF]).
+We have found that individuals with and without a university degree can pass interpreter certification exams.

 Test Validity

-Which theory did the University of Arizona, National Center on Interpretation, Testing, Research and Policy (UA NCITRP), and HHSC use to create the BEI Test of English Proficiency (TEP)?
+Which theory did the University of Arizona, National Center on Interpretation, Testing, Research and Policy (UA NCITRP), and HHSC use to create the BEI TEP?

 The overall approach followed by the UA NCITRP and HHSC to develop and administer valid and reliable testing instruments is thoroughly outlined in the following references: